adesojisusan/Love_Calculator/README.md

 "Your score is **x**, you go together like coke and mentos."

 For Love Scores between 40 and 50, the message should be:
 "Your score is **y**, you are alright together."

-Otherwise, the message will just be their score. e.g.:
+Otherwise, the message will just be their score.